leangjia/blender_docs/manual/files/data_blocks.rst

 especially when inter-linking blend-files.
 The main editor for that is the :doc:`Outliner </editors/outliner>`.

-Not every data in Blender is a data-block, bones, sequence strips or vertex groups e.g. are not, they belong to armature, scene and mesh types respectively.
+Not all data in Blender is a data-block, bones, sequence strips or vertex groups e.g. are not, they belong to armature, scene and mesh types respectively.